Machine learning of the Ising model on a spherical Fibonacci lattice: Ferromagnetic Ising model on a spherical Fibonacci lattice

 \subsection{Spin configurations}

 We first consider the case with $J>0$, in which neighboring sites tend to align with the same spin orientation.
 This is referred to as the spherical ferromagnetic Ising model.
 When mapping the Ising model on a spherical Fibonacci lattice, $r_c$ serves as a cutoff range of the interaction.
-We set $J=1$, $N=1000$ and $r_c/R=0.1298$, and use the MC techniques to obtain samples of spin configurations.
-We randomly flip the spins in the system and accept or reject state transitions based on the Metropolis criterion.
-Specifically, if the energy of the system decreases after a flip, the flip is accepted; otherwise, it is accepted only with a certain probability, known as the acceptance probability.
-As the temperature decreases, the acceptance probability gradually decreases and eventually reaches equilibrium.
+We set $J=1$, $N=1000$, and $r_c/R=0.1298$. and use the MC techniques to generate the spin configurations.
+Specifically, a spin is randomly selected and proposed to flip, and the Metropolis criterion is applied to decide whether the flip is accepted \cite{Metropolis1953, RM4035RC, lang1973metropolis}.
+If the flip lowers the system energy, it is always accepted; otherwise, it is accepted with a certain acceptance probability defined as

+where $\Delta E$ is the energy change caused by the flip, $k_B$ is the Boltzmann constant, and $T$ is the temperature.
+As the temperature decreases, the probability of accepting energy-increasing flips becomes smaller, reflecting the tendency of the system to remain in low-energy states and suppress disordered configurations.
+In the zero temperature limit, only energy-lowering flips are allowed, and the system eventually converges to the ground state.
+At finite temperature, after a sufficient number of spin-flip attempts, the statistical distribution of spin configurations converges to the Boltzmann distribution,

+At this stage, the acceptance probability no longer changes with the number of Monte Carlo steps but instead fluctuates around a stable mean value, indicating that the system has reached a statistical steady state, i.e., thermal equilibrium.

 At low temperatures, it is evident that all sites have the same spin orientation.
 As the temperature starts to increase, thermal fluctuations may cause spins at certain sites to reverse direction.
 In the top panel of Fig.\ref{lowtem}, we plot the stable spin configuration at a relatively low temperature of $T/J=2.0$, where up and down spins are represented by white and black pixels, respectively.
 It is observed that some spins are flipped (black points), while the majority of the regions remain predominantly occupied by up spins (white points).
 Clearly, the system is in the ordered phase.
 At a very high temperature of $T/J=8.0$, a significant number of spins are flipped due to thermal fluctuations.
 As a result, the numbers of up and down spin sites become roughly comparable.
 The system is now in the disordered phase, and the corresponding spin configuration is shown in the bottom panel of Fig. \ref{lowtem}.